 Once you’ve gained equity in your home, you can use it.
-Some people will use their home’s equity toward a larger down payment on their next home.
-Others use it as collateral (i.e., property you pledge as a guarantee to repay the debt) to take out either a home equity loan (HEL) or home equity line of credit (HELOC).* You may sometimes hear HELs and HELOCs referred to as second mortgages.
-Homeowners often use home equity loans and lines of credit to pay for college, home renovations, medical expenses, a new car, or a second home, or to pay off credit card and other debt.
+Some people use their home’s equity toward a larger down payment on their next home.
+Others use it as collateral (i.e., property you pledge as a guarantee to repay debt) to take out either a home equity loan (HEL) or home equity line of credit (HELOC).1 You may sometimes hear HELs and HELOCs referred to as second mortgages.
+Homeowners often use home equity loans and lines of credit to pay for college, home renovations, medical expenses, new vehicles, a second home or credit card, and other debt.

 Before you decide to take out a home equity loan or line of credit, it’s important to understand that you’re borrowing against your home.
 By doing this, your home debt grows, and if you’re unable to make your loan payments, you could end up losing your home.

-While both loan types rely on the equity in your home to loan you funds, there are some key differences between the two that can help you identify which option is best for your needs.
+While both HELs and HELOCs rely on the equity in your home, there are some key differences between the two that can help you identify which option is best for your needs.

 |Loan Payout||Lump sum||Revolving credit|

 |Loan Amount||Often up to 100% of home’s value||Often up to 95% of home’s value|